Baguette– A French word meaning “rod”. A style of step cutting for small, rectangular or trapeze-shaped gemstones, principally diamonds.

 Fancy Cut– Any style of diamond cutting other than the round brilliant or single cut.
 Fancy cuts include the marquise, emerald cut, heart shape, pear shape, keystone, half moon, kite, triangle, and many others.
 Also called the fancy-shaped diamond or modern cut.

 Fancy Diamond– Any diamond with a natural body colour strong enough to be attractive, rather than off colour.
-Reddish (the pure red of ruby is extremely rare), blue and green are very rare; orange and violet, rare; strong yellow, yellowish-green brown and black stones are more common.
+Red, blue and green are very rare; orange and violet, rare; strong yellow, yellowish-green brown and black stones are more common.

-Fire– Flashes of different spectrum colors seen in diamonds and other gemstones as the result of dispersion.
+Fire– Flashes of different spectrum colours seen in diamonds and other gemstones as the result of dispersion.

-Fisheye– A diamond whose pavilion is exceedingly shallow, producing a glassy appearance and a noticeable dearth of brilliancy.
+Fisheye– A diamond whose pavilion is exceedingly shallow, producing a glassy appearance.

-Flat Stone– A diamond brilliant with a very thin crown and pavilion.
+Flat Stone– A stone with a very thin crown and pavilion.

 Girdle– The outer edge, or periphery, of a fashioned stone.
 It is the portion that is usually grasped by the setting or mounting; the dividing line between the crown and pavilion.